 For many finance departments, manual invoice processing remains a significant operational bottleneck, consuming valuable time and introducing risk.
-Purpose-built account payable invoice scanning software is designed to solve this specific problem by converting unstructured invoice data into structured, usable information.
+Purpose-built accounts payable invoice scanning software is designed to solve this specific problem by converting unstructured invoice data into structured, usable information.

 This guide provides a clear framework for choosing the right solution for your business.
 We will cover the essential criteria for your evaluation, including: